Recommendations & Conclusions

 Although it will be challenging for the Government to address this given such occupations can involve lone workers in often isolated rural locations, we recommend that DEFRA sets up a working group to: a) explore options to establish or expand models such as a cooperative or insurance cover system for …

-Government response.
 The government highlights its close existing work and regular engagement with the veterinary profession, and points to several initiatives already in place by organisations like the RCVS and BVA to support the mental health of veterinary professionals.
-It does not …
+It does not commit to setting up a …